fdilke/bewl/notes/for-sussex.md

 closure laws, are equal to either 0 or M

-- One can then formally construct the ring of endomorphisms as a subset of the exponential object M ^ M, and show that it obeys a law "for all x, either x = 0 or x has an inverse" in topos terms, making it a division ring.
+- One can then formally construct the ring of endomorphisms as a subobject of the exponential object M ^ M, and show it obeys a law "for all x, either x = 0 or x has an inverse" in topos terms, making it a division ring.